guylil/angular9-app/README.md

-# Angular91app
+# Angular 9.1 app

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.7.
+This is a front-end app for a library written with Angular 9.1

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.

 ## Code scaffolding